ANSELMA

 MATERIAL BAR

-Anselma is an ethical, sustainable, and ecological collective that creates sustainable clothing from discarded textile pieces.
-In collaboration with visitors, the members of the collective are sewing garments made up of colourful combinations, tailored collages from deadstock fabrics.
-They involve visitors in their working process with a spatial installation - a button sorting station that turns a usually dull labour activity into a fun and exciting aesthetic experience.
+Anselma is an ethical, sustainable, and ecological collective that creates sustainable clothing from discarded textiles.
+In collaboration with visitors, the members of the collective sew garments of colourful combinations, tailored collages from deadstock fabrics.
+They involve visitors in their work process with a spatial installation – a button-sorting station that transforms an otherwise dull labour activity into a fun and exciting aesthetic experience.

 APRIL 9